theriley106/Headspace-Bandwidth-Reducer/README.md

 - Split all Headspace guided meditation Mp3 files while preserving timestamps indicating durations of extended silence

-- Create a way of triggering a "Pause" in the audio playing on the client end
+- Implement a client-side way of triggering a "Pause" in the audio playing within the Headspace app

 - Create a way of distributing both the audio files and "Pause" durations to the user